Click on the covers above for more information about each title.

 Wright’s first novel, A Scientific Romance, a nightmare future of our making, won Britain’s David Higham Prize for Fiction and was chosen a book of the year by the New York Times, the Sunday Times, the Mail on Sunday, and the Globe & Mail.
 His other bestsellers include Time Among the Maya and Stolen Continents, a history of the Americas since Columbus which won the Gordon Montador Award and was chosen a book of the year by the Independent and the Sunday Times.

 Wright contributes criticism to the Times Literary Supplement, the New York Times, the Washington Post, and other publications.
 He has also written and presented documentaries for radio and television on both sides of the Atlantic.
-His latest book, What Is America?, was a No.1 bestseller and finalist for the B.C.
+His 2008 history, What Is America?, was a No.1 bestseller and finalist for the B.C.
 Book Prize.

 Born in England to Canadian and British parents, Wright read archaeology and anthropology at Cambridge University and has been awarded two honorary doctorates.
 He spent many years in Mexico and South America, Africa, and the South Seas, travelling for his books, taking part in anthropological research, and recording indigenous music.
 While in Peru he also wrote Lonely Planet’s first Quechua (Inca) phrasebook.

 Wright lives on Canada’s West Coast.
 His latest novel, The Gold Eaters, will be published by Hamish Hamilton/Penguin Canada and Riverhead/Penguin USA in fall 2015.

 “Ronald Wright is an historical philosopher with a profound understanding of other cultures.” –Jan Morris